getopenmono/monodocs/articles/c-program-guide-cpp.md

 If you ever heard of *object oriented programming*, you might have heard about classes.
 I believe the idea behind the class concept, is best explained by an example.

-Let's say we want to progrmmatically represent a rectangle (the geometric shape, that is).
+Let's say we want to programmatically represent a rectangle (the geometric shape, that is).
 Our rectangle will have the following properties:

 * X offset (X coordinate of upper left corner)
 * Y offset (Y coordinate of upper left corner)